 The Minute Book of the Corporation of Clonmel, held in the National Library of Ireland, records details of the town's administration between 1608 and 1649.
 Through this detailed transcription we can see Clonmel's institutions and their workings, its officers and their operations, and the various groups of people that made up the community-the Free burgesses who managed the town through their membership of the town council, the merchants and their guild, the skilled tradesmen and their trade companies, other groups of workers, women, the church and the poor.
 It also sets out the arrangements for the defence of the town during the civil wars of the mid-seventeenth century.
 The edition adds greatly to our understanding of urban communities and the social makeup of Ireland in the early modern period.
-ISBN 978-1-874280-53-8, xiv + 383 pp, €45, 2006 The Bishopric of Derry and the Irish Society of London, 1602-1705 T. W. Moody and J. G Simms, editors
+ISBN 978-1-874280-53-8, xiv + 383 pp, €45, 2006 Acts of the Corporation of Coleraine, 1623-1669 Bríd McGrath, editor